ron-reaser/reaser.org/content/course/cs210/index.md

 Upon successful completion of this course, students will be able to...

 +	Write programs using Java source code at an experienced level.

-+ Practice the use of version control systems and unit testing in development.
++	Employ version control systems in software development.

++	Employ unit testing and test-driven development in software development.

++	Employ analysis of algorithms to design efficient solutions to nontrivial problems.

++	Prepare regular expressions to interpret user inputs.

-+ Develop a relational database management system featuring an SQL interpreter:
++	Create a database management system as a data structure:

-    + Implement data definition query drivers and data manipulation query drivers using regular expressions and integrate these drivers with a relational database structure using a map of lists abstraction.
+	+	Prepare Structured Query Language queries:

+		+	Prepare data definition language queries to define the schemas of tables.

+		+	Prepare data manipulation language queries to modify the states of tables.

-    + Translate between the map of lists abstraction and tabular representation of database tables.
+	+	Apply the relational model to translate databases between tables of rows and maps of lists.

-    + Apply serialization and deserialization techniques to relational databases using standardized data interchange file formats including binary objects, XML, and JSON.
+	+	Employ serialization and deserialization techniques on databases using XML and JSON encoding.

-+ Develop a hash map implementation for the map of lists abstraction using hashing and collision resolution techniques.
-There is no assigned textbook.
++	Create a hash map as a file structure:

+	+	Employ hashing on key data using random access files.

+	+	Employ collision resolution techniques such as open addressing and chaining.

+	+	Employ indexes to access nonkey data efficiently.

 Full syllabus is available upon request.